apurv101/chatdb/README.md

-# RDS Database Chat App
+# ChatDB - RDS Database Chat App

-The RDS Database Chat App is a Streamlit-based application that allows you to connect and communicate with any database.
+ChatDB - an RDS Database Chat App is a Streamlit-based application that allows you to connect and communicate with any database.
 You can run this app using Docker for easy deployment.
 With this app, you can start a conversation with your database and retrieve information as needed.

 ## Docker Setup

-To run the RDS Database Chat App in a Docker container, follow these instructions:
+To run the app in a Docker container, follow these instructions:

 1. Make sure you have Docker installed on your system.